Geokureli/ideas/README.md

+Just trying to keep track of all the random ideas.
+If it seems esoteric, it's because I'm the only one that needs to undersand it.
+If you like an idea, go for it, or hit me up

 # rocket endless flyer
 rocket blows up when you hit something and clears a radius
+* Each level naturally gets easier whenever you lose from the explosion removing whatever you collided with

 # 3 game cartridges fused.
-different color tiles are different games:
+somehow 3 game cartidges fused making one game, a level will have distinct zones for each different color tiles are different games:
 * **yellow** -> platformer
 * **blue**   -> topdown